 He added that he was not worried about bail because he will fight for change: “I want to make changes.
 I want to send a signal to those high above that the current crisis of faith in the high institutions is very strong.
 A civil war will occur if this government is still allowed to stay.
 It has been looming since the events at Ratchaprasong.
 If things are allowed to go on this way, it will certainly become like what’s happening in the Middle East.
 So it doesn’t matter if I am released or not, but today Thailand has to change.
 Those high above must find a way out of the country’s problems…”.
 He refused to give any “evidence to the police.”

 In early April 2011, however, Surachai’s wife stated in a public forum that “her husband’s mental condition was good, but his physical condition was not good because of his age and the environment in the prison.
-Surachai’s latest petition asking for bail has been rejected, and now he feels that he will probably never be released.
+Surachai’s petition asking for bail was rejected, and he began to feel that he would probably never be released.
 His wife said that her husband had written a will and given it to her in case he died in prison.”

 The court, as is common in lese majeste cases, was reportedly exceptionally biased in sentencing, mentioning events from many years in the past that are highly disputed, and related to a previous case where Surachai was jailed for several years before being pardoned.
 This was unsurprisingly as the judges in the case led by the notorious Chanathip Muanpawong who, late in 2011, convicted Ampol Tangnopakul to 20 years and Darunee Charnchoensilpakul to 15 years on lese majeste charges.